The aims of this web site are to:

 You have the right to cancel this enrolment within 14 days.
 If you wish to do so please address a written cancellation request to The Adult College of Barking & Dagenham, 127 Ripple Road, Barking, Essex, IG11 7PB.
 There is a £16 administration fee for all cancelations.

 If you have a learning difficulty or disability and you would like to discuss how we can support your learning, please contact our Student Services Team (email@example.com), or telephone 020 8270 4722.

-If you have applied for a concession fee or for the fee to be discounted through your benefits (JSA, ESA, income support, housing benefit, universal credit or council tax benefit); you will need to bring proof of these to the Ripple Road.
+If you have applied for a concession fee or for the fee to be discounted through your benefits (JSA, ESA, income support, housing benefit, universal credit or council tax benefit); you will need to bring proof of these to one of our centers Ripple Road or Dagenham.
 You will also need to declare that you are actively looking to enter into employment.
 This proof would consist of a letter from the benefits office, dated within three months prior to your enrolment.
 If your letter is out of date, please bring your most recent bank statement alongside your letter.

 Please note that we will be checking the eligibility of every online enrolment we receive.
 This proof is required before the start date of your course.

 If it comes to light upon your attendance at the college that you are not in receipt of the stated benefits and you are not currently looking to enter employment, you will be removed from the course.

 We value the diversity of our learners and believe every individual has the right to be treated fairly, with respect and according to their needs whatever their religion, race, gender, age, sexual orientation or disability.